 Try using this simple test:

-Place the tip of your fingernail against the reflective surface and if there is a GAP between your fingernail and the image of the nail, then it is a GENUINE mirror.
-However, if your fingernail DIRECTLY TOUCHES the image of your nail, then BEWARE, IT IS A 2-WAY MIRROR!
+Place the tip of your fingernail against the reflective surface and if your fingernail DIRECTLY TOUCHES the image of your nail, then it is a GENUINE mirror.
+However if there is a GAP between your fingernail and the image of the nail, then BEWARE, IT IS A 2-WAY MIRROR!
 (There is someone seeing you from the other side).

 So remember, every time you see a mirror, do the “fingernail test.”
 It does not cost you anything.
 It is simple to do.
 This is a good thing to do.